flipcamp/engagingstudents4/essays/chenette.md

 - The ways the motives interact with the modal context: for example, the way prominent pitches in motives emphasize structural pitches of the mode, the fact that the transposed neighbor tone in the second line emphasizes the unique part of the Dorian scale (scale degrees 6 to 7), and (not included in the example) the use of different motives when the chord and mode change.
 - How motives relate to, or grow out of, each other, as the repeated note in the third transcribed measure becomes prominent on its own through the course of a solo as a signal of phrase endings.

-**Figure 1.** Transcription of the opening of Miles Davis’s solo in “So What”
+**Figure 1.** Transcription of the opening of Miles Davis’s solo in “So What.”

 <img src="{{ site.baseurl }}/images/chenette01.png" alt="image" />